 Taji Mag is the epitome of ‘Cultural Drip’ – elevating Black brands, narratives, and imagery to new levels of Black Excellence.
-We embody the traditional and modern royalty of Pan-African people via our quarterly digital and print publication, adornments, and virtual and live events.
-While reclaiming OUR narratives and imagery, Taji offers our readers quality advice to assist them economically, healthy options to maintain a happy lifestyle, think pieces to test the societal norms that are not meant for us, #BlackLoveConvo to increase the self and communal love in all aspects, and beauty and fashion inspiration to sustain the legacy of our Black artistry.
+We embody the traditional and modern royalty of our people via our quarterly digital and print publication, Adornments, and virtual and live events.
+While amplifying OUR narratives and imagery, Taji offers our readers quality advice to assist them economically, healthy plant-based recipes and fitness inspiration to maintain a happy lifestyle, think pieces to test the societal norms that are not meant for us, #BlackLoveConvo to increase the self and communal love in all aspects, and beauty and fashion inspiration to sustain the legacy of our Black artistry.

 Taji features trailblazers, Black-owned businesses, and creatives in all genres.
 The Taji team headlines those making a difference in the community.
 We offer Black-owned products to replace popularly used alternatives.
 Our mission is to provide the Black community with vibrant images of Black Beauty, Love, and Family, highlight the positive efforts of those in our community, and provide information on health and wealth specific to our needs.
 We are inspired by our readers and our community!